 He arrived in New London on March 8, 1756.
 Joshua Hempstead, then a 77-year-old farmer, noted Washington’s arrival in his diary.
-Hempstead, a thorough but laconic diarist, was unusually descriptive about the young Virginian.
+Hempstead usually remarked only briefly on the day’s events in his diary.
+But the sight of George Washington in New London caused him to wax unusually descriptive.

 Col. Washington is returned from Boston and gone to Long Island, in Power’s sloop; he had also two boats to carry six horses and his retinue; all bound to Virginia.
 He hath been to advise with Governor Shirley, or to be directed by him, as he is chief general of the American forces.